The Core: Misunderstood or Misinformed?

 - More functional breathing habits(breathing in through your stomach)

-- Increased activation and stabilization, endurance of deep inner stabilizing muscles
+- Increased activation and stabilization, the endurance of deep inner stabilizing muscles

 - Improved athletic performance